 How to Crop a Video in iMovie

-Apple proprietary video editor iMovie crops videos on Mac intuitively and quickly.
+Apple proprietary video editor iMovie crops video frames on Mac intuitively and quickly.
 It easily helps you crop a vertical/square video for social media sharing, remove undesirable parts, or highlight a frame to draw your audience's attention.

 Step 1.
 Start a new project and import a video/videos to iMovie.